By Steve Beauregard

 So with convenient bus transportation, and two free trams, a stay at Mandalay Bay, even being on the south end of the Strip, means you’re never too far away from the action and excitement of Las Vegas Boulevard.

-And with the new Las Vegas Raiders football stadium soon-to-be built across the Interstate, Mandalay Bay will continue to be a popular and convenient resort for Vegas visitors for years to come.
+And with the new home of the Las Vegas Raiders, (Allegiant Stadium), being located just across the Interstate, and accessible via a pedestrian walkway, it seems Mandalay Bay will continue to be a popular and convenient resort for Vegas visitors for years to come.

 (Photo courtesy of Prayitno via Flickr).